Nursing class instruction

 Use the gifts of your head, heart and hands.

-Our expanded program — including the new $5 million Bailey Morgan Scholarship — will connect you to financial resources, cutting-edge training in our simulation lab and 650+ clinical hours that will build your skills and confidence.
-Partnerships with two hospitals and the largest private medical clinic in Georgia will allow you to tap into clinical opportunities, externships and mentors — within 2 miles of campus.
+Our expanded program — including the new $5 million Bailey Morgan Scholarship — will connect you to financial resources, cutting-edge training in our skills and simulation labs and 650+ clinical hours that will build your abilities and confidence.
+Partnerships with four hospitals and the largest private medical clinic in Georgia will allow you to tap into clinical opportunities, externships and mentors — most within 2 miles of campus.

 100% Berry Nurses